The St. Petersburg Astronomy Club's 17.5in. DOB

-A one of a kind big Telescope.
+A one of a kind big DOB.

 The St. Petersburg Astronomy Club's 17.5in.
 Dobsonian Telescope In 1995 The St. Petersburg Astronomy Club acquired a 17.5in mirror.
 The board of directors of the club asked me to build a scope around it in time for their annual star party in early 1996.
 This is the result.